 If you suffer from dentophobia and you go to the dentist, congratulations!
 After intravenous sedation, just as with any form of sedation, you may feel drowsy afterwards.
 It’s important to not drive for the rest of the day, so you should arrange for someone to pick you up afterwards and stay with you while the sedative wears off.

 The side-effects of IV sedation are rare, but it’s important to be aware of them.
 Feeling nauseous is common, so if this happens, lie down and drink a glass of water.
 If you experience loss of consciousness or continue to feel dizzy 24 hours after sedation (this is how long it takes to fully leave your body), get in touch with your dentist or a doctor as soon as possible.

-Intravenous dental sedation is incredibly safe — there’s a reason that it’s suitable for children — and it can make the difference between your dental visit being pleasant or a traumatic ordeal.
+Intravenous dental sedation is incredibly safe and it can make the difference between your dental visit being pleasant or a traumatic ordeal.
 Always remember to find a clinic with friendly, knowledgeable staff who put you at ease.

 At Fresh Dental Smile Clinic, your comfort is our first priority.
 Our team specialises in dental sedation, so if you’re a nervous patient, get in touch with us today and discover how we can help.
 Book a Free Consultation Call 01904 623 687 or contact us via the contact form.